 In conjunction with the release of Zero-Waste Composting, Eureka Recycling launched a new website www.MakeDirtNotWaste.org with free prevention tools.
 Download a meal planner, shopping tools, a food storage guide, and more.
 Watch helpful videos as well as join an online conversation to connect with others striving to reduce food waste and save money.
 Start preventing wasted food today in your kitchen!

 Last year, Eureka proposed a zero-waste plan for Saint Paul to bring us closer to zero waste.
 This plan included comprehensive composting--prevention education along with curbside collection--as well as switching to single-stream, and adding more plastics to Saint Paul's recycling program.

 The City of Saint Paul wanted to conduct a public process to hear from residents before making decisions for the 2014 budget.
 This public process is now complete and the City is expected to release its recommendation soon.
 If you missed the opportunity to weigh in, contact Eureka so your input can be heard.

-Eureka Recycling currently collects and recycles plastic bottles.
-Recently, some local recycling programs, including Minneapolis and Hennepin County, have started collecting more types of plastics.
-In some communities, they are even collecting all plastics.
-But, recycling isn’t just collection.
-Are all those plastics really being recycled?
-Or are they going into the trash somewhere else?
+In 2012, some local recycling programs, including Minneapolis and Hennepin County,started collecting more plastics.
+But recycling isn't just collection- are all those plastics really being recycled into new products?
+Or are they just going into the trash somewhere else?